Skwangles/rust-pw-authentication-console/README.md

 # Rust PW Authentication system

-Built a simple console application which uses Rusqlite to story usernames and password hashes - with salts.
+Project built for uni assignment, done in Rust for fun Built a simple console application which uses Rusqlite to story usernames and password hashes - with salts.
 If this were a proper production system the database would of course be less accessible